domxjs/domx/packages/EventMap/README.md

 ```

 ## Logging and Middleware
 `EventMap` supports adding middleware to add custom behaviors.
-You can also use `applyEventMapLogging` which
+You can also use the `applyEventMapLogging` method to log
-applies middleware which logs information to the console.
+event  information to the console.

 **Add Logging**
 ```js